kliao2016/Golf-API-Wrapper/README.md

-A wrapper around the PGA Tours internal API to be used for a custom mobile client.
+A wrapper around the PGA Tour's internal API to be used for a custom mobile client.
 I do not own any of this data!